Elephant (2003 film): Plot

 Inside the school, the bombs that Alex and Eric had planted fail to go off, so they decide to start shooting indiscriminately.
-The pair heads to the library and opens fire on the students there, killing Elias (who photographed them right before they started shooting) and Michelle.
+The pair heads to the library and opens fire on the students there, killing Elias (who photographs them right before they start shooting), Michelle, and others.
 Other students and teachers in the building hear the gunfire and begin to evacuate.

 The gunmen then split up and head to opposite ends of the school.
-Alex enters the girls' bathroom where he surprises Nicole, Brittany, and Jordan, presumably shooting all three.
-Acadia becomes frozen in fear after witnessing a student being shot dead in the corridor before she is rescued by Benny, a student athlete who helps her out a window before deciding to find the gunmen.
-Outside the school, John finds his now-sober father, who tries to comfort him as they observe the ongoing attack.
+Alex enters the girls' bathroom where he surprises Nicole, Brittany, and Jordan, presumably killing all three.
+While attending a GSA meeting, Acadia witnesses a student being shot dead in the corridor and becomes frozen in fear before being rescued by Benny, a student athlete who helps her out a window before deciding to find the gunmen.
+Outside the school, John finds his now-sober father, who tries to comfort him as they observe the attack.

-In the corridor, Eric encounters Mr. Luce, the principal, whom he chastises for treating kids like him and Alex poorly.
-Benny encounters the two and is shot dead, before Eric seemingly lets Mr. Luce go, only to kill him moments later.
+In the corridor, Eric encounters Mr. Luce, the principal, and chastises him for treating children like himself and Alex poorly.
+Benny encounters the two and is shot dead.
+Eric then seemingly lets Mr. Luce go, only to kill him moments later.

-Alex and Eric reunite in the cafeteria, now strewn with overturned chairs, backpacks, several dead bodies, and numerous abandoned half-eaten lunches.
-The pair have a brief conversation about who they've shot while Alex casually drinks from a cup, which ends when he suddenly shoots Eric mid-sentence.
-Alex leaves the cafeteria, showing no emotion over killing Eric, and discovers Carrie and Nathan hiding in a freezer.
-He tauntingly recites "Eeny, meeny, miny, moe" to them to decide whom he should kill first, though the film ends before he makes his decision.
+Alex and Eric reunite in the cafeteria, now strewn with overturned chairs, backpacks, bodies, and half-eaten lunches.
+The pair have a brief conversation about who they've shot, which ends when Alex suddenly shoots Eric mid-sentence.
+Showing no emotion over killing Eric, Alex heads to the kitchen and discovers Carrie and Nathan hiding in a freezer.
+He tauntingly recites "Eeny, meeny, miny, moe" to them to decide whom he should kill first, though the screen cuts to black before he makes his decision, implying he killed both of them.